krysceejay/krysceejay/README.md

 - 👋 Hi, I’m Chris
-- 👀 I’m interested in providing solutions to the technological needs of any organisation and client
+- 👀 I’m interested in providing technical solutions to business needs
 - 📫 You can reach me on chijiokechrys@gmail.com

 <!---